Vangst just raised $10 million to plug more people into the fast-growing cannabis industry

 TC: So you dropped the travel startup idea and pursued this.
 Where did you start?

-KH: First, I rushed back to St. Lawrence and made an inexpensive site on Wix and starting connecting people in my database with summer internships.
+KH: First, I rushed back to St. Lawrence and made an inexpensive site on Wix and started connecting people in my database with summer internships.
 I’d told the companies I’d met with that I could find them employees for $500 and I called this new company Graduana, [with the tagline] green jobs for grads.
 My thought was, I’ll go to Colorado and do Graduana for six months and see where the industry really is.

 By the spring of 2016, I realized that demand far exceeded interns and recent grads and that we needed to find recruiters who know what they’re doing.
 We brought on recruiters who were just focused on cultivation, for example, and who know the difference between someone who can grow cannabis in the garage and someone who has done large-scale agricultural growing.
 They they started pulling in people from the tomato and tulip and big commercial ag who’ve grown [plants] in big state-of-the-art greenhouses and could bring important skills to the table.
 We also brought in recruiters to just focus on the retail side of things.